tranjt/aprotracker/README.md

 <img src="https://raw.githubusercontent.com/tranjt/aprotracker/main/documentation/pictures/login_screen.jpg" width="270">

-User with an account can login here, if not can go to account creation page.
+User with an account can login here, if not user can go to account creation page.

 ### Profile